Conferences and Field Trips at Friday Harbor Labs

-Rowboats are also available; in order to use them, participants must attend a rowboat orientation first.
+Rowboats are also available; in order to use them, participants must first attend a rowboat orientation.

 Tours of Friday Harbor Laboratories may be available during your visit, depending on availability and weather.
 Please contact Michelle Herko for more information and to schedule a tour.